Diabetes Foot Clinic

 - Temporary therapeutic walker

-Total contact cast are non-removable and are made from polyester.
+Plaster casts are non-removable and are made from polyester.
 They are the gold standard treatment for off-loading problem feet.
 Before you are offered a cast the podiatrist will advise you on the risks associated with the cast and how it will affect your mobility.
-If you are offered a total contact cast you will need to attend the weekly casting clinic for review.
+If you are offered a plaster cast you will need to attend the weekly casting clinic for review.

 In some instances it may be necessary for patients to be admitted to hospital, this occurs for two main reasons